Liz Breadon

 Elizabeth A. "Liz" Breadon is a Democratic member of the Boston City Council who serves the Allston and Brighton neighborhoods (District 9) of Boston, Massachusetts.
-She is the first openly LGBTQ woman elected to Boston City Council.
+She was the first openly LGBTQ woman elected to the Boston City Council.

 Early life and education

 Breadon grew up in County Fermanagh, Northern Ireland, during The Troubles.
 She attended Ulster University to study physical therapy.
 She later worked at the National Health Service.
 Breadon later attended the defunct Teleosis Homeopathic School in Newton, Massachusetts to study homeopathy.

-Career
+Early career

 Breadon immigrated to Boston in 1995 and worked for Boston Medical Center, The Home for Little Wanderers, and Perkins School for the Blind.

 She has a Doctorate of Physical Therapy from Simmons University.
 Prior to her election to the Boston City Council, she ran a homeopathy business from 2011 to 2020, where she claimed to be board certified in Classical Homeopathy, a pseudoscientific system of alternative medicine.